-Seven of 10 applicable cases were rated as a strength for Item 4 meaning that the children remained in a stable placement during the period under review.
+Five of 10 applicable cases were rated as a strength for Item

+4. In each of these five cases, the child remained in a stable placement during the period under review or had another placement, which better met the child's case goals.